-Children have the right to participate in decision-making.
-Many children want to campaign for change and contribute positively to the development of their societies.
+All children have the right to speak out and participate in decision-making.
+They know what works for them and many want to contribute positively to the development of their societies.

-Children know what works for them and provide creative solutions to difficult circumstances.
 We need their voices in the creation and implementation of laws, policies and budgets.
-We need their engagement to hold decision-makers to account.
+And they must have the opportunity to campaign, influence and hold decision makers to account.

-Every year, Save the Children supports thousands of children across the world to speak out, campaign and influence change in the communities where they live, with their governments at national level and with the UN and other international organisations at global level.
+Every year, Save the Children supports thousands of children across the world to speak out, campaign and influence change in the communities where they live, with their national governments and with the UN and other global organisations.

 We believe children’s voices and demands should be at the heart of the decisions, programmes and policies that shape their lives.